Seal on the beach? Who to call

 If you see a marine mammal being harrassed or injured it is a

-matter for law enforcement.
-Call the NOAA Enforcement Hotline @ 1-800-853-1964 (monitored 24 hrs a day) and tell them an animal is being harmed.
-If the animal or the public is in imminent danger, CALL 911.
-NOAA Enforcement is not an immediate response team, as there are limited officers in the Pacific Northwest.
+Please note: NOAA Enforcement is not an immediate response team, as there are limited officers in the Pacific Northwest.
 However, the line is answered 24 hours a day and a harassment should be reported to them immediately.
 They are an investigative unit and will fine and prosecute violators of the Marine Mammal Protection Act with the proper evidence: violator’s name, photo, or auto license plate number.
 Do not put yourself at risk to obtain this information.
 If you need a law enforcement presence because the public or animal is in imminent danger, call 911.
-After calling the police, please also call SS dispatch if the seal is on a West Seattle beach.
+After calling the police, please also call SS Hotline @ 206-905-7325 if the seal is on any beach from West Seattle (including Brace Point) and the Duwamish River basin.

 NW Marine Mammal Stranding Network for Puget Sound